Hungbanh1/GO_test/README.md

-How to build apAplication in local :
+How to build Aplication in local :
 Step 1 : Download Xampp (v7.4)
 Step 2 : In Xampp Control Panel, start module apache and MySQl, open phpMyadmin (http://localhost/phpmyadmin) Step 3 : Click new , and create database (GO)